 It’s that time of the month again - well, actually it’s that time of the year.
-On Saturday 28th May it’s Menstrual Hygiene Day, and to mark it we've reimagined five vintage posters to highlight period myths and taboos that women and girls still face today.
-From girls we work with who are told that if they cook with salt on their period they'll make their teeth fall out, to women in the UK who still can't talk about taking sick leave because of their period, we want to bust these myths across the world.
+To celebrate Menstrual Hygiene Day, we've reimagined five vintage posters highlighting the period myths and taboos that women and girls still face today.

 Why we're busting period myths

 We know that, around the world, periods are a barrier to girls' education when they don't have access to sanitary towels, toilets or menstrual hygiene education.

 That's why we're working to break taboos by working with local communities in countries like Rwanda and Malawi, to set up girls' clubs and period safe spaces in schools.
 Here, girls can discuss the issues that impact them and their bodies in confidence.

 Bernadine, 35, is a maths teacher at the Kibaga Primary School in Rwanda.

 But she also helps to run the safe space in her school.
 This is a place away from the main school area where girls can get sanitary pads, clean water, fresh uniforms and reproductive health advice.

 It’s a one-stop-shop for girls to find out everything they need to know about their bodies, sex and contraception.